User Guide

 Bulk Port Editing

-Select multiple ports by holding Shift or Ctrl and clicking, then use the bulk edit action to apply the same VLAN, speed, or status to all selected ports at once.
+Select multiple ports by holding Ctrl (or Cmd on Mac) and clicking, then use the bulk edit action to apply the same VLAN, speed, or status to all selected ports at once.

 Connected Device Linking